Interview of Nacho Perez

 Chuy: They had an irrigation system, acequias y todo.

 Nacho: Yeah, there were acequias here, through here.

 Chuy: Really?
 Yeah, I was just reading a book about the acequias in Northern New Mexico by a fellow who was in Tomas Atencio’s academy.
 Do you remember Tomas?

 Chuy: I was up there in Santa Fe and I was a little too late.
 I’ve been looking around for some of these folks.

 Chuy: Yeah, and they were land grant from …

 Nacho: Way back, before this part.

-Chuy: So, did your upbringing have anything to do with your interest all of a sudden?
+Chuy: So, did your upbringing have anything to do with your political interest all of a sudden?